 - 115 teachers attended AITC Workshop.

-- 40% increase in material distributed to educate the public about agriculture due to AITC Traveling Trailer withLilly Belle" the Dairy Cow.
+- 70% increase in Dairy material distributed to educate the public about agriculture due to AITC Traveling Trailer withLilly Belle" the Dairy Cow.

 - Commodity information bookmarks distributed over 200,000.